durgesh137/modern-java-guide/java8/PROBLEMS.md

 ## 🚧 Planned Problems

 ### Easy
-- Q006: Count even vs odd numbers
 - Q007: Remove duplicates from array
 - Q008: Convert all strings to uppercase
 - Q009: Find average of numbers
 - Q010: Check if any element matches a condition
+- Q011: Sum all positive numbers

 ### Medium
 - Q011: Group strings by length